queelius/dotselect/README.md

 ✅ You need to combine wildcards, deep scans, and conditional filters.
 ✅ You need to find data without knowing its exact depth or location.
-✅ You want the most powerful addressing tool in the `dot` ecosystem.
+✅ You want the most powerful *pre-built* addressing tool in the `dot` ecosystem.

 ## When NOT to use `dotselect`

 ❌ You *only* need a simple wildcard (`*`).
 Use `dotstar` for clarity and simplicity.
 ❌ You *only* need an exact path.
 Use `dotget`.
+❌ You need to define a **custom path syntax** (e.g., regex keys, fuzzy matching) or need to build a specialized, high-performance tool. **Use the `dotpath` engine for this.**

 ## Philosophy

+`dotselect` embodies the principle of "the right tool for the job."
+While `dotget` and `dotstar` provide simple, elegant solutions for common cases, `dotselect` provides a powerful, curated set of features for the vast majority of complex data-finding tasks.

-`dotselect` is the master user-facing tool of the **Addressing Pillar**.
-It provides a complete vocabulary for asking complex questions about the location of data.
-Its purpose is to provide precise, unambiguous locations to the **Action Layer** tools (`dotpipe`, `dotmod`), enabling them to perform powerful, targeted operations.
+It is the bridge between simplicity and full extensibility.
+Its purpose is to provide a rich, expressive syntax for asking complex questions about the location of data, without requiring the user to engage with the underlying `dotpath` engine.
+It gives precise, unambiguous locations to the **Action Layer** tools (`dotpipe`, `dotmod`), enabling them to perform powerful, targeted operations.

 ## Install